jiajunhe98/Landscape-StyleGAN/README.md

 ### Details:

 The StyleGAN models can be found in ```models``` directory.
-Multiple tricks e.g. progressive growing training, truncation layers, R1 penalty, etc are also implemented.
+Implentmented tricks and features:
+- Progressive Training
+- PixelNorm Layers
+- Truncation Layers
+- Style Mixing
+- Loss with R1 Penalty
+- Gradient Clipping

+The models are trained using [this notebook]()